 Photo courtesy Kevin J. Beaty/Denverite

-The City and County of Denver, State of Colorado, and local nonprofits are responding quickly to welcome them and provide necessary services.
-In response to this international humanitarian crisis that has arrived on our local doorstep, there are immediate needs that our community can help address.
+Since December 2022, nearly 40,000 people have arrived in the Greater Denver region after traveling from South and Central America.
+The city of Denver, the state of Colorado, and many local nonprofits are responding quickly to welcome them and provide necessary services.
+For those individuals and families who intend to make their home here in Colorado, there are immediate needs that our community can rally together to help address.

 Support the Newcomers Fund